 69 Posted 12/06/2025 at 11:43:25

-I would welcome Grealish and his +1
+I would welcome Grealish and his +1.
+Reality is.

-Ive said that there and here.
+I've said that there and here.

 70 Posted 12/06/2025 at 11:47:33

 Yes.
 I have a Lambo on a low loader.
 What with its inconsistent and fiery engine breakdown recovery costs a fortune.
-It has a half life of a footballer.
+It has a half-life of a footballer.

+Plus the low loader is great for getting it over the speed bumps.
 My last yacht got sunk when it collided with my rubber duck in the bath.

 71 Posted 12/06/2025 at 11:54:47